intro text Heading link

 Graduation from our international programs puts students in a favorable position for employment.
 Some choose to apply for visa-granting jobs at companies in Chicago or around the United States, while others decide to return to their home countries.
 Many students who complete our international programs also opt to go on for a PhD here at UIC or at another U.S. or international university.

-This page provides an overview of our China 3+2 and Italy programs.
+This page provides an overview of our China programs and Italy program.
 If you are looking for more information for international students at UIC, please visit the university-wide Office of International Services website.

 Italy Program Heading link